Tomás Pochettino

-Tomás Pochettino (born 1 February 1996) is an Argentine professional footballer who plays as a midfielder for Fortaleza in the Campeonato Brasileiro Série A.
+Tomás Pochettino (/it/; born 1 February 1996) is an Argentine professional footballer who plays as a midfielder for Vitória, on loan from Fortaleza.

 Club career

 Boca Juniors

 On 8 November 2015, Pochettino made his first team debut for Boca Juniors in a league game against Rosario Central, replacing Nicolás Colazo after 85 minutes.

 Talleres

 On 31 July 2018, Pochettino joined Talleres on a one-year loan with an option to make the move permanent.
 On 10 May 2019 Talleres confirmed, that they had acquired 50% of his rights and he would remain at the club.

 Austin FC

 On 11 February 2021, Pochettino signed for Austin FC of Major League Soccer ahead of their debut season.
 He made 31 appearances and 26 starts, scoring two goals and recording two assists.
 On January 10, 2022, the club announced it has loaned Pochettino to Argentina's River Plate for a one-year deal.